RetroPie/RetroPie-Docs/docs/Running-ROMs-from-a-Network-Share.md

 ### Permission Denied

-If you are getting permission denied errors when you try to scrap or save states try editing your autostart.sh and replacing:
+If you are getting permission denied errors when you try to scrape or save states, try editing your autostart.sh and replacing:

     sudo mount -t cifs -o username=something,password=something //REMOTEHOST/path/to/roms /home/pi/RetroPie/roms